508-dev/englishvehiclestw/src/content/about/aboutus.md

 ![Mr. Lobster riding his motorcycle.](../../assets/mrlobster.jpg)

-Why he's called Mr. Lobster remains a mystery.
+Why he's called Mr. Lobster remains a mystery, as does the origin of his fluent English ability.
 He's a Malaysian-born Taiwanese permanent resident with over a decade of experience fixing, buying, and selling cars, scooters, and motorcycles in Taiwan.